EUROPAST in media

 Listen to the "Geopodden" Podcast episode on Poland with Barbara Törnquist-Plewa.
 The conversation explores Poland's historical turning points and how they shaped the country's political and cultural identity, delves into Poland's role in the EU, its international influence and the upcoming presidential election.

-Serhii Plokhy, professor in Ukrainian history: “Land doesn’t buy peace in the case of Ukraine"
+Serhii Plokhy, Professor in Ukrainian History: “Land Doesn’t Buy Peace in the Case of Ukraine"

 "Baltic Worlds" article

-Serhii Plokhy, professor in Ukrainian history at Harvard University and director of the Harvard Ukrainian
+Serhii Plokhy, professor in Ukrainian history at Harvard University and director of the Harvard Ukrainian Research Institute, in a conversation on the history of Ukraine, knowledge production, decolonization, the role of the Church and the ongoing war, with Professor Barbara Törnquist-Plewa.

 LRT.lt article